CFPB Small-Dollar Rule Templates

 Consumer Rights Notice

 Lenders are required to send a Consumer Rights Notice to borrowers when two consecutive failed payment attempts have been made.
-The lender is required to send the notice no later than 3 business days after the second failed payment, and the notice must be made via mail, phone call, or email.
+The lender is required to send the notice no later than three business days after the second failed payment, and the notice must be made via mail, phone call, or email.
 The following is an example of the Consumer Rights Notice.
 If you plan on creating your own notice, All First Payment Notices require the following content:

 - Identifying statement